Men’s Underwear Fly Types: What You Must Know

 No Fly

 The lack of a fly is a type of men’s underwear fly!
 Most of my underwear does not have a fly; I pee by pulling down on my waistband and lifting my penis up and over.
-This is my preferred method, and I find it a lot easier than messing with a fly.
-It is also a lot more common today to find men’s underwear without a fly than even a decade ago.
+This is my preferred method, and I find it much easier than messing with a fly.
+It is also increasingly common today to see men’s underwear without a fly, even compared to just a decade ago.

 Pros:

-• More Selection: There are more men’s underwear without a fly nowadays than previously.
-But if you prefer going over your waistband, then you can wear any type of men’s underwear and not have to worry about the fly design.
+• More Selection: Nowadays, there are more men’s underwear options without a fly than previously.
+However, if you prefer to go over your waistband, then you can wear any type of men’s underwear without worrying about the fly design.
 The universe of men’s underwear is your oyster!

 • Less Fabric: Horizontal and Vertical Flys rely on two pieces of overlapping fabric to prevent your penis from making unwanted appearances.
 Underwear without a fly do not need this extra fabric because there is no opening.
 This can result in a cooler and roomier pouch, but it depends on the design.